terraform-google-modules/terraform-google-sap/examples/sap_hana_simple_example/README.md

 ### Additional APIs
- a project with the additional following APIs enabled must be used to host the resources of this module:
+ A project with the additional following APIs enabled must be used to host the resources of this module:

-- Google Cloud Storage JSON API: `storage.googleapis.com`
+- Google Cloud Storage JSON API: `storage-api.googleapis.com`

 ### Additional Service Account Permissions
 If you need to run integration tests, the service for deploying resources needs the following additional permissions:

-- roles/storage.admin
+- Storage Admin: `roles/storage.admin`

+The [IAM module][iam-module] may be used in to provision a service account with the necessary roles applied.

- You may use the following gcloud commands:
+ However, for a quick setup, you can use the following gcloud commands:
    `gcloud projects add-iam-policy-binding <project-id> --member=serviceAccount:<service-account-email> --role=roles/storage.admin`

 ### Running integration tests